-InnovaQor has authorized 325,000,000 shares of \$0.0001 par value Common Stock of which 234,953,286 were issued and outstanding as of each of June 30, 2022 and December 31, 2021.
+InnovaQor has authorized 325,000,000 shares of \$0.0001 par value Common Stock of which 244,953,286 were issued and outstanding as of December 31, 2022.
 These shares have one vote per share.
-The issuance of any such shares may result in a reduction of the market price of our outstanding shares of our common stock
+The issuance of any such shares may result in a reduction of the market price of our outstanding shares of our common stock.
+Our Board of Directors and stockholders have approved an increase to 2,000,000,000 authorized shares of common stock but a certificate of amendment has not been filed with the Secretary of State of the State of Nevada.